 If warm weather and low crowds sound appealing then absolutely, May is a great time to be in Dubai.
 The daytime temperatures are hot (averaging 37.8°C/100°F) but if you avoid heading into the sun at the peak of the day it’s still manageable for heat-lovers.

-Just be mindful in 2021 and partly in 2022 the Holy Month of Ramadan will fall in the Gregorian month of May.
+Just be mindful that in 2021 and partly in 2022 the Holy Month of Ramadan will fall in the Gregorian month of May.
 There are modifications in some tourist behaviours expected during Ramadan – see the full guide here.

 This is a long weekend locally, and for all countries in the GCC region, which leads to increased tourist numbers; you are unlikely to bag a bargain on accommodation over Eid.
 Visiting before or after Eid you may still be able to grab some cheaper accommodation.